angryWilly/MasterChiefApp/README.md

 *MasterChief* is an Android application developed as a project for a Software Engineering course.
 The project is managed by [Natalya Khaustova](#team-members), with [Alexander Lukin](#team-members) serving as the system analyst and [Elizaveta Vasilieva](#team-members) as the designer.

+The application utilizes the [Spoonacular API](https://spoonacular.com/food-api) to enhance its functionality.
+It is designed to facilitate recipe search and discovery.

 ## Team Members

 1. **Natalya Khaustova** - Project Manager